 George Town is a pedestrian-friendly city with a well-planned system of roads and pathways that connect one end of Penang’s capital to the other.
 Here, several disparate elements have been combined together to create a city that is both bright and colorful.
-With such an attractive city, here are some of the top George Town attractions that you should not miss out on.
+With such an attractive city, here are some of the top attractions in George Town that you should not miss out on.

 Cheong Fatt Tze is a self-made merchant trade with humble beginnings.
 He originated from China before he left for Malaya without any money.
 Despite that, he eventually rose to become one of the richest men in the region as he built a vast financial empire across East Asia at the end of the nineteenth century.